-Safe driving tips for new drivers
+Safe driving tips and information on ways to avoid accidents for new drivers

 1. Do not break the rules

 Avoid the habit of intentionally breaking the rules for momentary benefits.
 For example, ignoring a red signal, no entry boards etc.